 Copyright © Nucleus Medical Media, Inc.

 Children are more vulnerable to otitis media than are adults.
-Two reasons for this difference in vulnerability are:
+2 reasons for this difference in vulnerability are:

 What are the risk factors for ear infections?

 What are the treatments for ear infection?

 How can I reduce my risk of ear infection?

 What questions should I ask my healthcare provider?